clashzz/clashhogs/README.md

 6. `./setup_helper`
 7. `conda deactivate`
 8. `conda activate discord` (you have to re-activate so that the environment vars are set)

+Then run the `bot.py` file providing a file path as an argument pointing to your `.env` file

 To use this bot, your discord server must have